 The following information will serve as the race briefing for all distances.
-Please read all the information in the next few pages and also revisit the race website for general event information.
+Check update tab for any new info.

 6am 200 mile start